 Fair Value and Profit Drivers

-We have decreased our fair value for General Dynamics to $216 per share from $220.
-The decrease in our fair value was driven by a reduction in our 2018 and 2019 estimates for the company's Aerospace and Marine Systems businesses.
-Both operating businesses turned in lackluster third-quarter performance, and we think that growth will now come in a bit lower than we were anticipating.
-At the same time, we're concerned that the Aerospace business may face a bit more margin pressure than we originally anticipated as it ramps up the new G500 and G600 aircraft programs.
+We have decreased our fair value for General Dynamics to $207 per share from $209.
+The decrease in our fair value was driven by a slight reduction in our midcycle operating margins combined with slower top-line growth over the next several years compared with our previous projections.
+Specifically, the General Dynamics IT business isn't growing as fast as we anticipated and the aerospace business seems to be facing a bit more margin pressure than we originally anticipated as it ramps up the new G500 and G600 programs.

-We include the $9.7 billion CSRA acquisition, which closed in early April 2018, in our model.
-Management anticipates gross synergies (prior to cost savings sharing with the U.S. government) from the combination of CSRA with its IT business to land at roughly 2% of the revenue in its new GD-IT operating segment.
+CSRA is fully incorporated into our DCF valuation model, and management anticipates gross synergies (before cost savings sharing with the U.S. government) from the combination of CSRA with its IT business to land at roughly 2% of the revenue in its new GD-IT operating segment.
 If these synergies are achieved, then this deal looks value-accretive in our DCF model.
 If the firm can't deliver, then the deal looks value-neutral at best.
 Given management's strong track record of creating value, we are giving it credit for most (but not all) of its forecast synergies.

 General Dynamics recently rolled out the revenue recognition standard that decreased both revenue and operating profits.
 Our model implements this new standard from the beginning of 2016 onward.
 We expect the firm to grow at an average annual rate of 4.3% from 2018-23, including CSRA.
 Operating margins will come under pressure due to the incorporation of CSRA, which will create amortization expenses; CSRA also has operating margins about 100 basis points below General Dynamics' consolidated margins but this services business generally features lower invested capital than General Dynamics' hardware units.
 The transition to new products in business jets will weigh on margins, starting with the G500 ramp-up in late 2018.
 As a result, we're calling for consolidated General Dynamics operating margins (including CSRA) to average about 12.5% over our Stage I forecast.
 We set midcycle margins, which begin in 2023, at 12.6%.